Pakistan: Khan supporters call off protest in Islamabad – DW – 11/27/2024

 Pakistani media reported that a massive raid was launched by security forces overnight in the Pakistani capital, leading to the dispersal of the PTI protests.

-Meanwhile, authorities reopened roads linking Islamabad with the rest of country, ending a four-day lockdown.
+Meanwhile, authorities reopened roads linking Islamabad with the rest of country, ending a lockdown in place since Sunday.

 "All roads are being reopened, and the demonstrators have been dispersed," Interior Minister Mohsin Naqvi said.

-On Wednesday morning, city workers cleaned up debris in the aftermath of the protests.

-Several vehicles were left behind in the heavily fortified Red Zone, including the remains of a truck from which Khan's wife, Bushra Bibi, had been leading the protests.
+Several vehicles were left behind in the heavily fortified Red Zone, including a truck from which Khan's wife, Bushra Bibi, had been leading the protests.
 The Reuters news agency cited witnesses as saying that the vehicle appeared to be charred by flames.

+The PTI's leader in the city of Peshawar, Mohammad Asim, told the Reuters news agency that Bibi had returned "safely" to the northwestern Khyber-Pakhtunkhwa province alongside Chief Minister Ali Amin Gandapur.

+The province with its capital in Peshawar is seen as a PTI stronghold and its chief minister is a key Khan ally.

 Why were Imran Khan supporters protesting in Islamabad?

-On Tuesday, thousands of PTI supporters broke through a barrier of shipping containers blocking off the capital and marched onto D-Chowk square, a historic rallying point that lies on the edge of Islamabad's Red Zone.
+On Tuesday, thousands of PTI supporters broke police barricadesthousands of PTI supporters broke police blockades made up shipping containers, entering the capital and marching onto D-Chowk square, a historic rallying point that lies on the edge of Islamabad's Red Zone.

-Khan supporters began a "long march" on Sunday to the capital from the northwestern Khyber-Pakhtunkhwa province and eastern Punjab province to demand his release.
+Khan supporters had begun a "long march" on Sunday to the capital from Khyber-Pakhtunkhwa and the most populous province of Punjab to demand his release.

 The embattled former prime minister faces over 150 criminal cases that he says are politically motivated.